 The light-weight feature of AMP pages is a combination of three major components.

 - AMP Cache

-Even though there are many players outside of Google that use the AMP feature, for example, Cloudflare, the three fundamental building blocks of AMP remain the same.
+Even though there are many players outside of Google that use the AMP feature, for example, Bing and Cloudflare, the three fundamental building blocks of AMP remain the same.

 What is AMP HTML?

 AMP HTML is one of the three factors that make an AMP page.

 The AMP HTML is a basic HTML file that comes with a few restrictions to improve the performance and reliability of the page.

 If you’re familiar with the HTML tag, it won’t be difficult for you to spot AMP-HTML.

 A few HTML tags get an AMP makeover such as the <img> tag in HTML will become <amp-img> tag and same with video tag which will be amp-video.